dvinubius/golang-subscription-app/README.md

       - mailer level: `mailer.ErrroCh` and `mailer.ErrorDoneCh`

   - DB
-      - setup - explicit sequence definitions, pg.catalog, …
+      - setup with explicit sequence definitions, pg.catalog, …
       - Models
           - **no gorm**, plain sql queries & custom defined models
-          - db operation on table as method on model struct
+          - db operations on tables as functions on modelConnectors : special purpose receivers (`DBUsers` and `DBPlans`)
-          - **empty struct pattern** for entry-independent queries (`app.Models.User.getAll()` is a function call on receiver `data.User{}`)

 # Tests

 A few patterns for testing